Lebanon national rugby league team: 2000 World Cup

 Lebanon was placed in the Mediterranean Pool for qualification to the 2000 World Cup.
 In their first game they defeated Italy 36–16, and then defeated Morocco 104–0.
 In this match, captain Hazem El Masri scored a total of 48 points, the highest number of points ever scored by one player in an international match.
 To qualify they had to beat the Pacific Rim Pool winners, the USA.
 They won 62–8 and secured the final place in the World Cup.
 Following the match the team were warned about their conduct after a car-park fight which resulted in American winger Tony Fabri being taken to hospital.

 The Cedars were in a pool with favourites New Zealand, Wales and Cook Islands.
-The team were well beaten against New Zealand in Gloucester, where there were ferocious winds and rain.
+The team were well beaten against New Zealand in Gloucester.
 Head coach John Elias said after the game that his team were simply out of their depth.
 However Lebanon did much better in the match against Wales.
 It wasn't until Wales had scored four tries that Lebanon had finally got on the score board with a Michael Coorey try in the 35th minute.
 In the second half Lebanon performed much better, but two late Hassan Saleh tries left Lebanon losing 24–22.
 By far the easiest game on paper was the match against the Cook Islands.
 With just five minutes remaining though, The Cedars found themselves 22–10 down, before Hazem El Masri scored a second try and centre Charles Baynie scored one too in last minute to seal a 22–22 draw for Lebanon.
 This point was enough to keep them off bottom place in the group, but they had not done enough to earn a place in the quarter-finals.

-Mediterranean Cup

 In 2002, Lebanon beat France 36–6 in front of 16,713 spectators at Tripoli to clinch the Mediterranean Cup for a second time.
 In 2003 played host to another Mediterranean Cup with Lebanon beating France again in final, albeit this was a much closer match at 26–18 with Wissam El Masri only fully securing the win in the last minute.
 In the final Mediterranean Cup in 2004, Lebanon made it three victories in a row.
 Just like last year's cup, they easily beat Morocco and Serbia to face the French in the final again.
 France trailed 30–8 at half time but in the second half it was a much tighter affair with Toufiq Nicolas and a third Ahmed Al Masri try finally sealing a 42–14 victory for Lebanon despite a late consolation try for France.
 It is also worth noting that a young Thomas Bosc featured in that match for France.
 He would then go on to play in the 2007 Challenge Cup Final.